 The cabinets are from a local shop called Affinity.
 Most are in a stock gray color they offer (which is similar to Benjamin Moore’s Gray Timber Wolf) and the island is painted Hale Navy like the fireplace column on the other side of the room.

 The stools are from West Elm, the gold accordion lights are from Shades of Light, the Wolf/Sub-Zero appliances are through a local company called Cline, and the cabinet pulls are from Liberty Hardware.
+One of our favorite storage areas in this whole kitchen are the big 30″ x 18″ cabinets on either end of the island.
+We used them a lot for stashing things out of the cleaning crew’s way and they were awesome.
+The island also houses the dishwasher, a roll-out double trash can cabinet, and tons of other storage spaces.

 The counters are a White Moura marble that’s leathered (so it’s not a glossy, smooth finish) that we got through a local place called Eternal Stoneworks.
 To keep the glass cabinets from looking too busy, we just filled them with some white dishware from Target and HomeGoods.